Deploying Microsoft Dynamics NAV Using ClickOnce

 Create a folder, such as \\fileshare\clickonce\Deployment\ApplicationFiles.

-Copy all the files from C:\Program Files (x86)\Microsoft Dynamics NAV\70\RoleTailored Client to this new folder.
+Copy all the files from C:\Program Files (x86)\Microsoft Dynamics NAV\90\RoleTailored Client to this new folder.

 Copy the template files.
-The ClickOnce Installer Tools installation contains some template files which will be useful starting points.
+The ClickOnce Installer Tools installation contains template files that will be useful starting points.

-- Copy the files in C:\Program Files (x86)\Microsoft Dynamics NAV \70\ClickOnce Installer Tools\TemplateFiles to \\fileshare\clickonce.
+- Copy the files in C:\Program Files (x86)\Microsoft Dynamics NAV\90\ClickOnce Installer Tools\TemplateFiles to \\fileshare\clickonce.

 Update the application manifest.
-The application manifest must list the files that are part of the installation.
+The application manifest lists the files that are part of the installation.

-Open a command prompt and change the directory to C:\fileshare\clickonce\Deployment\ApplicationFiles.
+Open a command prompt using the Run as administrator option, and change the directory to C:\fileshare\clickonce\Deployment\ApplicationFiles.

-Use mage.exe to update the manifest file to have the correct files.
+Use mage.exe to update the manifest file to have the correct files as shown in the following code example.

 mage.exe -Update Microsoft.Dynamics.Nav.Client.exe.manifest -FromDirectory .